XiaoSong9905/CUDA-Optimization-Guide/MemoryModel.md

 atoimc次数与bandwidth是log的反向相关。下图中的横轴可以理解为number of atomic operation.

 <img src="Note.assets/image2.png" alt="Figure 1.
 Performance of filtering with global atomics on Kepler K80 GPU (CUDA 8.0.61)." style="zoom:60%;" />

+## Synchronization

+A kernel call is asynchronous with respect to the host thread.
+After a kernel is invoked, control returns to the host side immediately. 启动device kernel是async的。

+#### Implicit Sync

+* cudaError_t cudaMemcpy(void* dst, const void* src, size_t count, cudaMemcpyKind kind);

+implicit synchronization at the host side is performed and the host application must wait for the data copy to complete.